iamnotnato/alx-low_level_programming/0x03-debugging/README.md

   * File : [main.h](./main.h)
     * Required : This program prints the largest of three integers.
     * Expected Results : Fix the code in 2-largest_number.c so that it correctly prints out the largest of three numbers, no matter the case.

+💡*Fun Fact : Pill with imprint b 972 1 0 is Blue, Elliptical/Oval and has been identified as Amphetamine and Dextroamphetamine 10 mg.*
   <br>

 * **3. Leap year**